 Ethiopian Traditional Coffee Ceremony

-The traditional coffee ceremony in Ethiopia is as much social as it is spiritual.
+Ethiopia’s traditional coffee ceremony is as social as it is spiritual.
 People will gather to converse as the coffee is prepared.
 However, coffee is also believed to facilitate spiritual transformation, making participation even more meaningful.
+Sharing coffee fosters unity and strengthens Ethiopian culture’s social bonds, further emphasizing its importance.

 Some green coffee beans are cleaned and roasted in a pan.
 During the roasting part of the Ethiopian coffee ceremony, the beans are stirred until they reach at least a medium brown, though some continue until the beans are essentially black.